microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 - [`ExtensionContext.workspaceState`](/api/references/vscode-api#ExtensionContext.workspaceState): A workspace storage where you can write key/value pairs.
 VS Code manages the storage and will restore it when the same workspace is opened again.
 - [`ExtensionContext.globalState`](/api/references/vscode-api#ExtensionContext.globalState): A global storage where you can write key/value pairs.
 VS Code manages the storage and will restore it for each extension activation.
-- [`ExtensionContext.storagePath`](/api/references/vscode-api#ExtensionContext.storagePath): A path pointing to a local directory where your extension has write/read access.
-This is a good option if you need to store large files.
+- [`ExtensionContext.storagePath`](/api/references/vscode-api#ExtensionContext.storagePath): A workspace specific storage path pointing to a local directory where your extension has write/read access.
+This is a good option if you need to store large files that is accessible only from current workspace.
+- [`ExtensionContext.globalStoragePath`](/api/references/vscode-api#ExtensionContext.globalStoragePath): A global storage path pointing to a local directory where your extension has write/read access.
+This is a good option if you need to store large files that is accessible from all workspaces.

 The extension context is available to the `activate` function in the [Extension Entry File](/api/get-started/extension-anatomy#extension-entry-file).